scrapinghub/web-poet/docs/advanced/additional-requests.rst

 by raising it explicitly.

 For responses that are not really errors like in the 100-3xx status code range, this exception shouldn't be raised at all.
-However, for responses with status codes in the 400-5xx range, the implementing framework should properly raise the exception.
+For responses with status codes in the 400-5xx range, the **web-poet** raises the exception.
+However, the implementing framework could override which status codes to allow using **web-poet**'s ``allow_status`` parameter in the :class:`~.HttpClient` methods. (see :ref:`framework-expectations`).

 This is to ensure that Page Objects having additional requests using the :class:`~.HttpClient` is able to work in any type of HTTP downloader implementation.